 Starring Ida Lupino and Howard Duff.
 Agnes Langsley gets a job as a caretaker of an old estate.
 The last occupant was the owner’s cousin Jennifer who has mysteriously disappeared.
 Agnes starts to believe that Jennifer might have been murdered.
 Is Jim Hollis the man whom she is now in love with… responsible?

 There is a serial killer in London, who lures his young female victims through the personal ads.
 He taunts the police by sending cryptic notes right before he is about to murder again.
-Great cast includes Cedric Hardwicke, George Zucco and Charles Coburn...
+The great cast includes Cedric Hardwicke, George Zucco, and Charles Coburn...

 Love From A Stranger 1947

 A newly married woman begins to suspect that her husband is a killer and that she is soon to be his next victim.
 Starring John Hodiak and Sylvia Sidney

 Savage Weekend 1979